ivan-demchenko/roc-vscode-unofficial/README.md

 - Syntax highlighting
 - With the language server:
   - Shows errors/warnings inline
   - Hover to view type
   - Go-to-definition (not for builtins)
   - Format on save

 ### Configuring language server

-The `roc_lang_server` binary is included with [the roc nightly](https://github.com/roc-lang/roc/releases).
+The `roc_language_server` binary is included with [the roc nightly](https://github.com/roc-lang/roc/releases).
 You can also [build it from source](https://github.com/roc-lang/roc/blob/main/crates/lang_srv/README.md#building-from-source) if you need to.

 Update your VSCode `settings.json` to point to the language server binary location: